Lookup Tables with Hibernate and JSF

 }

-When a country object is selected, JSF sets personel.country model property, getting lookup current object using Converter.getAsObject(…) method.
+When a country object is selected, JSF sets the personel.country model property, retrieving the current lookup object using Converter.getAsObject(…) method.

-As a result we have come up with a really useful “JSF-Hibernate” java idiom to map and bind lookup tables in model and GUI.
+As a result, we have come up with a truly useful ‘JSF-Hibernate’ Java idiom to map and bind lookup tables in the model and GUI.